 Located on the right side of the dining room was a compact counter seating area with a few seats.
 These seats offered patrons a glimpse into the lively kitchen.

-This is where I sat on my visit.
-I enjoyed sitting at the counter as I had a clear view into the kitchen.
-I was able to observe the chefs at work as they fried pork cutlets and prepared plates of food.
+I enjoyed sitting at the counter because I had a clear kitchen view.
+I could observe the chefs at work as they fried pork cutlets and prepared plates of food.

 Misokatsu Yabaton Menu

-While there were many options listed on the Misokatsu Yabaton menu, my attention was focused on a one page special menu.
+While there were many options on the Misokatsu Yabaton menu, my attention was on the one-page special menu.
 This page displayed the top three most popular dishes.
 As this was my first time visiting, I ordered the most popular item on the menu, the Waraji Tonkatsu Set.

 Waraji Tonkatsu Set

 When placing my order, I had the option of either red miso or tonkatsu sauce.
-Since the set came with two pork cutlets, I wanted to try both sauces.
+I wanted to try both sauces since the set came with two pork cutlets.
 Therefore, I ordered one cutlet with red miso sauce and the other with tonkatsu sauce.
-Additionally, if you have a preference for one over the other, you can choose to order your dish with only red miso sauce or only with tonkatsu sauce.
+Additionally, if you prefer one over the other, you can choose to order your dish with only red miso sauce or tonkatsu sauce.

 When my plate arrived at my table, a few things caught my attention.
 First, I couldn’t believe how fast the food arrived at my table.
-Second, one of the cutlets was covered in tonkatsu sauce while the other cutlet remained plain.
-Finally, I was wondering how I was going to eat two pork cutlets all by myself.
+Second, one of the cutlets had tonkatsu sauce all over it, while the other cutlet remained plain.
+Finally, I wondered how I would eat two pork cutlets by myself.

 Out of nowhere, a friendly server approached my table, carrying a container in her hands.
 She proceeded to pour a generous amount of red miso sauce all over the plain cutlet.
 The sauce covering the cutlet, which was glistening under the lights, was a beautiful sight.